-Standard Chartered Boosts Shareholder Value with Buy-back
+Standard Chartered Boosts Shareholder Value with Buy-Back

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Standard Chartered PLC has repurchased 561,905 of its ordinary shares as part of its ongoing buy-back program, with prices ranging from 940.60 to 954.80 pence.
-This move, executed through various trading venues including the London Stock Exchange, aims to reduce the number of shares in circulation, enhancing shareholder value.
-The company will now have 2.4 billion ordinary shares in issue post-cancellation.
+Standard Chartered has repurchased 554,965 of its ordinary shares as part of its ongoing buy-back program, with prices ranging from 954.20 to 963.80 pence per share.
+The repurchased shares will be cancelled, reducing the total number of shares in issue to 2,437,606,692.
+This move is in line with the company’s strategy to enhance shareholder value.

 For further insights into GB:STAN stock, check out TipRanks’ Stock Analysis page.